TobyNorhave/drp_drugs/README.md

 - **Customizable production amount! 🔥** - Choose how much you get for producing one item! | (1, 2, 5, 10)

-- **Customizable production cost!** - Choose how much it costs to produce one drug! | (1, 2, 3, 5, 10) ???MABYE NEEDS TO BE REMOVED???
+- **Customizable production cost!** - Choose how much it costs to produce one drug! | (1, 2, 3, 5, 10)

 - **Customizable time to pick, produce and sell! ⌛** - Decide how long it should take to pick, produce and sell one drug!

 ---

 # FAQ
-> My dog ate the FAQ section..
+> My dog, cat & gf ate the FAQ section..
 Sorry guys :(

 ---